NHS-Transformation-Unit/ERIC/README.md

 <br/>

 ### `data`
-Where the extract of APCE data will be saved for loading and processing.
+Where the extract of ERIC data will be saved for loading and processing.

 ### `images`